mishushakov/dialogflow-web/README.md

 - Lists
 - Suggestions Chips
 - Link chips
+- WebSpeech API for voice input(BETA)

 ## What will be supported very soon
 - Carousel Card
 - Custom inputs and elements using custom payload
-- WebSpeech API for voice input
 - More animations and visual feedback
 - Widget mode, where you can add this app as an popup for your website